Need some help choosing the perfect drill bit size for the 5/16 lag bolt? Here’s a simple and short article.

 Always use the above-recommended drill bit sizes for a 5/16 lag bolt when drilling pilot holes.
 However, there is a way to identify the best drill bit for any lag bolt.

-The diameter of the drill bit should be equal to the diameter of the lag bolt’s core (without the threads).
+The drill bit’s diameter should equal the diameter of the lag bolt’s core (without the threads).
 A simple visual inspection is the best way to check this.
 So, place the 5/16 lag bolt on your palm (right or left).
 Then, place a drill bit on top of the lag bolt.
 Compare the drill bit with the core of the bolt.

 If they don’t match, take another drill bit and make the comparison.
 This is a simple yet effective method to find the perfect drill bit for your lag bolt.